 - Contributes to the development of local, national, and international metadata standards and applications

-- Master’s degree from an ALA accredited institution of library and information science OR advanced degree in South Asian studies
+- Master’s degree in Library/Information Science from an ALA accredited institution OR advanced degree in South Asian studies

 - Study of and/or background in South Asian Studies

-- Demonstrated knowledge of current national cataloging/metadata standards, knowledge of subject analysis and classification systems.
+- Demonstrated knowledge of the role of metadata, subject analysis and classification systems in academic libraries

 - Advanced knowledge of two or more South Asian languages (Urdu, Hindi, Bengali, and/or Tamil strongly preferred), not including English

 - Ability to communicate effectively in English

 - Previous cataloging experience in an academic/research library, applying current standards and systems including MARC21, RDA, Library of Congress Classification, Library of Congress Subject Headings, OCLC Connexion, and library management and discovery systems